aseriousbiz/abbot-docs/src/playbooks/template-language.md

 Here are some examples of triggers and steps and how you can use their outputs in templates.
 This isn't a full reference of all the outputs available, but it gives a brief overview of what to expect.

-### Accessing the channel that triggered the playbook
+### Accessing the channel that triggered the Playbook

 If you use a trigger like "Conversation Started", "Reaction Added", "Abbot Added to Channel", or other triggers that are caused by events related to Slack messages, the Slack channel in which that event occurred is available in the `trigger.outputs.channel` object.
 That object has the following properties: